gileck/book-reader-app/book-parser/parser-v2/steps/03-1-link-detection/README.md

 ### Validation Success Criteria

 - ✅ All links have valid roles and required fields
-- ✅ Page numbers are valid and within document range
+- ✅ Selector ranges are valid within chapter text
 - ✅ Source-target relationships are properly established
 - ✅ Link extraction is complete and accurate